Biology

 BIOL 4800.
 Service Learning in Biology.
 0-0-2 Units.

-Independent internship with a field of biology or lecture assistantship or laboratory assistantship within a biology course at Dalton State.
+Lecture assistantship or laboratory assistantship within a biology course at Dalton State.
 Repeatable for a maximum of 4 credit hours.(F,S,M) Students with a laboratory assistantship must have successfully completed the course with a B or better.

 Prerequisites: 12 hours of Biology and approval of a faculty supervisor and Chair of Department of Life Science required before registration.